robertoperuzzo/drupal-starter/README.md

      'driver' => 'mysql',
    );
    ```
-6. Run `docker-compose up -d` from your shell.
+6. Run `make up` from your shell to build up your docker containers.
 7. Open [http://drupal.docker.localhost:8000/](http://drupal.docker.localhost:8000/) in your browser.
 8. Enjoy your brand new Drupal 8 website!